mundoguero/RestCountries/README.md

 - **Languages Dictionary:** Uses a dictionary (`[String: String]`) to capture language information.
 The keys represent language codes, and the values represent the corresponding language names.

 - **CodingKeys Enumeration:** Implements a custom `CodingKeys` enumeration to explicitly declare the coding keys.
 This is especially useful when working with APIs or external data sources that have different key names.

+# Security Considerations

+Using a local JSON file bundled within the app can be a convenient way to provide initial data or fallback data in case of network issues.
+However, there are some considerations regarding security:

+### 1. Data Integrity

+- Ensure that the bundled JSON file is accurate and hasn't been tampered with.
+Any manipulation of the data within the bundle could lead to displaying incorrect or misleading information.

+### 2. Sensitive Information

+- Avoid including sensitive information in the bundled JSON file, as the contents of the app bundle can be accessed by anyone who has the app.

+### 3. Static Data

+- Recognize that the bundled JSON file provides static data, and any updates or changes to the data won't reflect in the app until a new version is released.
+This limitation might not be suitable for dynamic content or real-time updates.

+### 4. App Size

+- Consider the impact on app size, especially if the bundled JSON file is large.
+Large files could increase the initial download size for users, affecting the app's performance and user experience.

+## Mitigation Strategies

+### 1. Encryption

+- If the data in the JSON file is sensitive, consider encrypting it.
+Decryption can be done programmatically within the app using secure methods.

+### 2. Checksums or Hashes

+- Implement checksums or hashes for the bundled JSON file.
+Verify the integrity of the file by comparing its checksum or hash with a known, secure value before using the data.

+### 3. Dynamic Loading

+- If real-time updates are crucial, consider fetching initial data from the bundled JSON file but allowing subsequent updates from a secure server.
+This ensures the app remains dynamic and up-to-date.

+### 4. Secure Connection

+- If the bundled JSON file is fetched from a remote server, ensure that the server connection is secure (HTTPS) to prevent man-in-the-middle attacks.

+### 5. Obfuscation

+- Obfuscate the bundled JSON file or critical parts of it to make it more challenging for attackers to understand or manipulate the data.

+Remember that no solution is entirely foolproof, and security measures should be proportional to the sensitivity of the data and the potential risks associated with your app.
+Always stay informed about best practices in mobile app security and consider consulting with security professionals if needed.